-The biggest difference between a competent broker and a great broker isn’t work ethic, industry connections, or even a holographic business card–it’s a willingness to change with the times.
+The biggest difference between a competent broker and a great broker isn’t their work ethic, industry connections, or even a holographic business card–it’s a willingness to change with the times.

 And yet, many brokers resist trying new things–especially when it comes to benefits technology.
 And frankly, their stubborn beliefs–or maybe it’s just complacency–are preventing them from taking their business to the next level:

 Belief #1: ‘My job is to do what my clients tell me.’

 Sure, you want to make your clients happy.
 But you’re not their servant; you’re their consultant.
 Occasionally, you’ll need to push back on their suggestions, and sell them on problem-solving technology they might not have heard of.
 If you’re not able to provide this kind of expertise, sooner than later they’ll find someone who can.

 Belief #2: ‘If I’m not running on-site benefits meetings for my clients during Open Enrollment, I’m failing at my job.’

 Your clients might like the idea of a personal touch, but let’s be honest: watching you click through a PowerPoint presentation isn’t that personal.
 Or effective.
 Digital benefits communication tools can give employees much more personalized advice–without clip art or conference rooms.